 - assets held for sale and discontinued assets and liabilities.

 Goodwill is measured as the surplus between the sum of the consideration transferred to the business combination, the value of non-controlling interests and the fair value of previously-held equity interest in the acquiree with respect to the fair value of the net assets transferred and liabilities assumed as at the acquisition-date.
 If the fair value of the net assets transferred and liabilities assumed as at the acquisition-date exceeds the sum of the consideration transferred, the value of non-controlling interests and the fair value of the previously-held equity interest in the acquiree, said surplus is immediately booked to the Income Statement as gain resulting from said transaction.

-The share of non-controlling interests as at the acquisition-date may be measured at fair value or as a proportion of net assets value in the acquiree.
+The share of non-controlling interests as at the acquisition-date may be measured at fair value or as a proportion of the fair value of net assets in the acquiree.
 The measurement method adopted is decided on a transaction-by-transaction basis.

-The following accounting policies have been applied in the financial statements as of December 31, 2015.
+The following accounting policies have been applied in the financial statements as at 31 December 2016.

 Cash and cash equivalents